 Regardless of which bucket you fit in, there’s bound to be a great Amex or Chase card for you.

-One big lesson to learn is not to be afraid of large annual fees, because by sticking with premium or ultra-premium Amex or Chase cards, you can often come out further ahead than with a no annual fee card.
+One big lesson to learn is not to be afraid of large annual fees, because by sticking with premium Amex or Chase cards, you can often come out further ahead than with a no-annual-fee card.

 For rates and fees of the American Express® Gold Card, click here.